Albany State University: Marching Rams Show Band

 The Marching Rams Show Band participated in the 2016 Tournament of Roses Parade and Tournament of Roses Bandfest.

 Albany State's marching band danceline is named the "Golden Passionettes".
-In 2012, the danceline was invited to appear in the "Give It 2 U" music video and live performance with artists Robin Thicke, Kendrick Lamar, and 2 Chainz.
+In 2012, the danceline was invited to appear in the "Give It 2 U" music video and a live televised performance with artists Robin Thicke, Kendrick Lamar, and 2 Chainz.

 Athletics

-Albany State University holds membership in NCAA Division II (as a member of the Southern Intercollegiate Athletic Conference) and participates in the following sports: football, basketball, baseball, golf, cheerleading, volleyball, cross-country and track and field.
-Additionally, in 2019 ASU's women soccer team will begin competing in the Peach Belt Conference.
-Through BSN Sports, Nike is the current sponsor of the Albany State University Athletic Department.
+Albany State University (ASU) competes in NCAA Division II as a member of the Southern Intercollegiate Athletic Conference (SIAC).
+Since 2019, ASU's women's soccer team has participated as an associate member of the Peach Belt Conference.
+The Golden Rams field 12 varsity teams: